TheresaLui/SelfHelpContent_v2/articles/microsoft.dbforpostgresql/dbforpostgresql-scaling-compute-within-tier.md

 # Scaling compute within a tier in Azure Database for PostgreSQL

-You can scale compute (i.e vCores) up/down to accommodate the changing workload requirements.
+You can scale compute (i.e vCores) up or down to accommodate the changing workload requirements.
 For example, during off-peak hours, you may want to scale-down the compute or scale-up as the demand increases.
 The following are some of the common questions related to scaling vCores.

 ## **Recommended Steps**